Cervical cancer: North America

-European Union

-As of 2022, the World Health Organization announced that "each year in the WHO European Region, more than 66,000 women are newly diagnosed with cervical cancer and more than 30,000 die from this preventable disease."

-United Kingdom

-Cervical cancer is the 12th-most common cancer in women in the UK (around 3,100 women were diagnosed with the disease in 2011) and accounts for 1% of cancer deaths (around 920 died in 2012).
-With a 42% reduction from 1988 to 1997, the NHS-implemented screening programme has been highly successful, screening the highest-risk age group (25–49 years) every 3 years, and those ages 50–64 every 5 years.

-United States

-An estimated 13,170 new cervical cancers and 4,250 cervical cancer deaths will occur in the United States in 2019.
+An estimated 13,360 new cervical cancers and 4,320 cervical cancer deaths will occur in the United States in 2025.
 The median age at diagnosis is 50.
-The rate of new cases in the United States was 7.3 per 100,000 women, based on rates from 2012 to 2016.
-Cervical cancer deaths decreased by approximately 74% in the last 50 years, largely due to widespread Pap test screening.
+The rate of new cases in the United States was 7.7 per 100,000 women, based on rates from 2018 to 2022.
+Cervical cancer deaths decreased by approximately 74% in the 50 years leading up to 2010, largely due to widespread Pap test screening.
 The annual direct medical cost of cervical cancer prevention and treatment before the introduction of the HPV vaccine was estimated at $6 billion.